 Newly Certified?
-7 Ways to Get TEFL Experience< Back to the TEFL News
+7 Ways to Get TEFL/TESOL ExperienceBy Camille Turner

-Many who get TEFL certified and plan to teach English, whether recent college grads, career changers, or even retirees, hit the TEFL job search without having ever set foot in front of an actual class of students.
-Yet, some teaching jobs require—or at least prefer—experience, leading job seekers to ask themselves the age-old question: How can I get TEFL experience before getting a TEFL job?
-Luckily, there are plenty of ways to do just that, including volunteering, teaching English online, becoming a private tutor, working at a TEFL summer camp, and more!
+Many who get TEFL/TESOL certified and plan to teach English, whether recent college grads, career changers, or even retirees, hit the TEFL job search without having ever set foot in front of an actual class of students.
+Yet, some teaching jobs require—or at least prefer—experience, leading job seekers to ask themselves the age-old question: How can I get teaching experience before getting a teaching job?
+Luckily, there are plenty of ways to do just that, including volunteering, teaching English online, becoming a private tutor, working at an English immersion summer camp, and more!

 The answer to this question depends on factors such as where you live, how flexible you are, and the amount of time you have available.
 Luckily, for most newly certified teachers, at least one of these 7 ways to get teaching experience will be within reach.

-Some companies to check out if you’d like to teach English online to gain experience are:
+Some companies to check out if you’d like to teach English online and don’t yet have experience are:

 3. Volunteer teach to get ESL experience before going abroad